pluggdapps/tayra/docs/template_layout.rst

 bottom-most, template-script which is `page.ttl`.
 When a template-script is not part of an inheritance chain ``this`` is same as ``local``.

-When ever an attribute is referred on ``this`` object, it will walk through the inheritance chain all the way to the top until it finds a template-script that defines the referred attribute.
+Whenever an attribute is referred on ``this`` object, it will walk through the inheritance chain all the way to the top until it finds a template-script that defines the referred attribute.